canonical/ubuntu-pro-for-wsl/docs/dev/howto/05-attach-landscape.md

     # The configuration for the WSL client.
 See an example here
     # https://github.com/canonical/landscape-client/blob/master/example.conf
     ```
 3. All new distros will automatically register with Landscape.
-Restart WSL to apply the Landscape config to existing distros.
+Restart WSL to apply the Landscape configuration to existing distros.